omidvatan94/PGOS/pgos-frontend/README.md

 # PGOS: The Front End

 This React web app was designed to be a responsive front-end used for creating and viewing work orders for Perfectly Ground pre-packaged coffee.
-Follow the instructions for hosting the back-end on your local server.
+Follow the instructions in pgos-backend for hosting the back-end on your local server.

 ## Contents